Concave majorant of stochastic processes and Burgers turbulence

 Fubini's theorem gives us

 and the proof is complete. \end{proof}

 Due to this lemma and the nice homogeneity properties of L\'evy processes, we can establish the negligibility of the extremal set for any L\'evy process, but the space homogeneity is actually not fully required, and the result holds under weaker hypotheses.
-Besides the strong Markov property, we require from a process $X$ the triviality of the algebra $\bigcap_{s \downarrow 0}\sigma(X_{s})$, which is called Blumenthal zero-one law. \emph{We only consider Markov processes satisfying Blumenthal's zero-one law.
-It is also required that, a.e, the process is a.s continuous . } \begin{D} Let $X$ be a Markov process. $X$ is said to be $\textbf{reversible}$ if, for any $a\in I$, the processes $\widehat{X}(s)=X(a+s)-X(a)$ and $\widecheck{X}(s)=X(a)-X((a-s)^-)$ (for $s$ such that both expressions make sense) are Markov, and have the same distribution. \end{D} For example, L\'evy processes are reversible. \begin{T} Let $X$ be a reversible Markov process.
+Besides the strong Markov property, we require from a process $X$ the triviality of the algebra $\bigcap_{s \downarrow 0}\sigma(X_{s})$, which is called Blumenthal zero-one law.
+It is also required that, a.s., the process is a.e. continuous. \begin{D} Let $X$ be a Markov process. $X$ is said to be $\emph{reversible}$ if, for any $a\in I$, the processes $\widehat{X}(s)=X(a+s)-X(a)$ and $\widecheck{X}(s)=X(a)-X((a-s)^-)$ (for $s$ such that both expressions make sense) are Markov, and have the same distribution. \end{D} For example, L\'evy processes are reversible. \begin{T} Let $X$ be a reversible Markov process.
 Then